Random fixed points, systemic risk and resilience of heterogeneous financial network: Graphical model and fixed point equations

 We are interested in the performance of the nodes, which depends upon the weighted aggregate of the performance of other nodes with weights as given by $\{W_{j, i}\}_{j, i \in N}$, $\{\eta^{bs}_j\}$ and \ $\{W_{j,b} \}$.
 As mentioned, the weights of the performance measures may be stochastically different for the two groups.
 We consider the following fixed-point (FP) equation (in $\mathcal{R}^{n+1}$) constructed using functions $(f^{1},f^{2}, f^b)$, which in turn depend upon weighted averages $\{{\bar X}^m_i \}_i$ and ${\bar X}^b$ (constructed using weights $\{W_{j,i} \}$ and $\{W_{j,b}\}$), and whose solution ($i$-th component) represents important performance measure of the nodes (node-$i$), as below:

-In the above, $\{G^m_i\}_i$ is an i.i.d. sequence for any fixed $m$ and further is independent of the sequence corresponding to other $m$; the performance of the big node $X^b$ is defined per small node (performance divided by $n$) and influences that of the small nodes via terms $\{\eta_i^{bs} X^b \}$.
+In the above, $\{G^m_i\}_i$ is an i.i.d. sequence for any fixed $m$ and further is independent of the sequence corresponding to other $m$ and other random variables; the performance of the big node $X^b$ is defined per small node (performance divided by $n$) and influences that of the small nodes via terms $\{\eta_i^{bs} X^b \}$.
 For any $n = n_1+n_2$ define mapping

 component wise as below ($m \in \{1,2\}$):